 Gordon has headed up the Product Design Department at The Glasgow School of Art since 2007 and has helped steer the emergence of design innovation as a subject of academic study at the master’s level, incorporating service design, citizenship, environmental design and international management.
 Gordon also supervises a variety of doctoral research projects.
-He was recently appointed Deputy Director of the Institute for Design Innovation.
+He was recently appointed Deputy Director of The Innovation School.

 Gordon is a sociologist operating within the domain of design and is interested in the relationship between social theory and design practice, particularly the interaction with and consumption of designed products in contemporary society.
 This includes social change, technological innovation and changes in design process, specifically the interaction between human beings and designed products (artefacts, services or experiences).